Managing Corn Pests with Bt Corn

 A: No!
 The EPA has published guidelines on resistance management (refuge strategy) that affect how much you can plant.
 Details on these guidelines are in the EPA document Biopesticides Registration Action Document: Bacillus thuringiensis Plant Incorporated Protectants (www.epa.gov/pesticides/biopesticides/pips/bt_brad.htm).
 How much to plant also depends on the severity and the consistency of your corn borer or corn rootworm problems.
 Your average annual total of management costs and crop value lost to these insects over the last five years will give you an idea of how much to spend on Bt corn seed premiums.
 Use this seed in situations with higher pest risk (with European corn borer, for example, in the earliest and latest planted fields).

-A: Insects can develop resistance to delta endotoxins.
+A: Insects can develop resistance to Bt toxins.
 Resistance in diamondback moth and other vegetable pests to commercial Bt insecticides has developed in several parts of the world.
 This is also a major concern for all Bt modified crops because they put so much selective pressure on the pest.
-However, no cases of resistance in any corn or cotton pests have been documented since 1996 when Bt crops first were grown extensively in the United States.
+However, apart from western corn rootworm, no cases of resistance in any corn or cotton pests have been documented since 1996 when Bt crops first were grown extensively in the United States.

 Q: What is being done to avoid corn borer resistance to Bt corn?